 MIT is competing in the DARPA Robotics Challenge with the amazing Atlas robot built by Boston Dynamics.
 We are developing algorithms and user interfaces to control the robot and to aid a human operator paired with the robot to carry out a series of manipulation and mobility tasks.

-The DARPA Robotics Challenge (DRC) is motivated by disasters such as the Fukushima Daiichi hydrogen explosion, the Deepwater Horizon underwater oil spill, and the Yarnell, Arizona wildfires.
-DARPA challenges teams of robotics researchers to develop dexterous mobile robots that can move through and within disaster zones and perform useful tasks, with minimal guidance from remote human operators remaining safely out of harm's way.
+The DARPA Robotics Challenge (DRC) is motivated by disasters such as the Fukushima Daiichi hydrogen explosion and the Deepwater Horizon underwater oil spill.
+The key goal is to develop a dexterous mobile robot that can move through and within disaster zones and perform useful tasks, with minimal guidance from remote human operators remaining safely out of harm's way.